emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-Exposed-by-Time.md

 Having verified the leak by hand, the attacker could then turn to Burp Suite's Intruder tool to streamline and visualize the process.
 First, they would intercept a legitimate login request in Burp's Proxy and send it to Intruder.
 Then, in the Repeater tab, they would use a custom character set of letters, digits, and symbols and send a payload with each character individually, noting the response time of the request.
 Once the attacker identifies the character with the significantly longest response time, that character becomes the confirmed next byte of the password, and the attacker updates the payload with that character before rerunning the Intruder and iterating until the whole secret is revealed.
 This can take a long time to iterate through, though, which is why an attacker might turn to automation.

 **2.3.
 Full Automation with a Custom Script**
 Leveraging Python's time.perf_counter_ns(), an attacker can write a script that measures round-trip times with nanosecond resolution.
 Each iteration builds a guess by combining the known prefix, a candidate character, and padding (to maintain a constant total request size), then sends the request and records the elapsed time.
 By averaging multiple samples per guess, the script filters out random network and server noise.
 After cycling through every possible character, the script selects the one with the highest average elapsed time as the next correct symbol.
 This loop repeats until the entire password is reconstructed.
-The result: a hands-off, high-throughput attack that can recover any string-comparison-based secret in minutes rather than days.
+The result: a hands-off attack that can recover any string-comparison-based secret in minutes.
 An elementary example (without the full functionality implemented) would be:
 ```
 URL = "https://vulnerable.example.com/login"